 You don't have to have big meals out to sample Norway's unique foods.
 Fish markets in many ports sell more than just fish, and you can get samples of elk, reindeer and whale from the vendors.
 Or find a cafe serving Norwegian waffles with jam made from local berries or the region's caramel-flavored brown goat's cheese.

-Be flexible with your activities ashore.
+Be flexible with your Norway shore excursions.

 Take the kids.

-Norway is family-friendly, with lots of outdoor play structures and kiddie areas in museums and shopping venues.
+Norway is family friendly, with lots of outdoor play structures and kiddie areas in museums and shopping venues.
 Aquariums, train rides and interesting parks all add to the appeal for children.

 Bring an alarm clock.

-Many cruise ships enter the beautiful Geirangerfjord very early in the morning.
+Many cruise ships enter the beautiful Geirangerfjord early in the morning.
 It's worth setting an alarm and getting up early to watch the ship sail in.
-While you'll retrace your steps at the end of the day, often with a slowdown by the famous falls, the light will be more photo-friendly in the morning, and fewer people will be about to block your view.
+While you'll retrace your steps at the end of the day, often with a slowdown by the famous falls, the light will be more photo-friendly in the morning, and fewer people will block your view.
 Plus, given Norway's notoriously finicky weather, there's no guarantee that rain won't set in before the ship departs.